scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 Note that `to` is the same address specified in our call to `platform.exportAVAX`.

 Just as before, we can call `avm.getBalance` to verify the funds were received.
+The balance should have increased by `3,000,000`, less the transaction fee.

 ## Wrapping Up